 What does Vanguard do if and when markets fall?

 Our managed service does not make short-term decisions about where to invest based on market movements.
-Instead, we take what is know as a ‘strategic’ approach to the split of shares and bonds in your portfolio.
+Instead, we take what is known as a ‘strategic’ approach to the split of shares and bonds in your portfolio.
 This means we invest in a pre-set mix of shares and bonds depending on your attitude to risk.

 We don’t change the mix of share and bond funds based on a short-term view of what will happen in markets.
 Markets can be unpredictable and difficult to forecast, so we do not make short-term changes to the portfolio on that basis (unless the portfolio moves out of line with your level of risk).